Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Onus

 Collecting the data from all possible sources will help show there was a problem with the power whilst also showing the device may or may not have been at fault.
-Obviously not all
+Obviously not all device's will collect data, but increasingly more and more are.